Carlock1609/githubTool/README.md

 ### - Figure out loading while the async is being processed.
 ### - Commits are now color coded - If the current date matches the most recent commit, it turns it green.
 If it doesn't match, then its red.
 ### - Figure out regex/datetime, that checks to see if commit was made on that same day, if it is, turn it green, if its old, turn it red.
+### - Instead of adding another attribute to the schema for 'counter'.
+I am makinga Detail component that displays the array of commits, and use .length function to get the counter. - Figure out onclick for current student